Last updated: May 4, 2026

 How to Start an HVAC Business in Rhode Island (Step by Step)

-Step 1: Obtain Your Individual HVAC License from RI DLT
+Step 1: Earn Your Individual DLT HVAC Mechanic License

-Rhode Island requires individual licensure for HVAC mechanics from the RI Department of Labor and Training (DLT) Division of Professional Regulation.
-The licensing categories relevant to HVAC work include:
+Rhode Island requires individual licensure for HVAC mechanics through the RI DLT Division of Professional Regulation Mechanicals Board.
+The licensing structure uses two classification tiers:

 Step 2: Get EPA Section 608 Certification

-Federal law (Section 608 of the Clean Air Act) requires that any technician who purchases or handles refrigerants must be certified by an EPA-approved organization.
+Federal law (Section 608 of the Clean Air Act) requires any technician who purchases, handles, or recovers refrigerants to hold EPA Section 608 certification.
+This is a federal requirement that applies in every state, regardless of your RI DLT license.
 HVAC work almost always involves refrigerants:

 - Type I: Small appliances (sealed systems with 5 lbs or less of refrigerant)